satish1901/Animal_detection/README.md

 # Animal_detection
-Animal detection in the wild from overhead (Drone and hot air balloon) thermal/infrared images

-Method Tried:
-Detectron2

-This system detects poachers and animals in infrared images taken by drones over the African safari.
+This system detects poachers and animals in infrared photographs taken by drones over the African safari.

+Method Tried: Detectron2

 # Requirements:
 For AnimalsDataVisualizer.py: